Travel guide

 Cairo is a city, not all of Egypt

-Activating your eSIM at Cairo airport
+Activating the eSIM at Cairo airport

 2. Label that line as "Egypt" so you don't confuse it with your home line.

-4. Keep your Spanish number for bank calls and SMS, but with the data off on that line to avoid roaming charges.
+4. Keep your Spanish number for bank calls and SMS, but with data off on that line to avoid roaming charges.

-5. Check that the Egyptian network appears, and you can now browse.
+5. Check that the Egyptian network appears and you can now browse.

 eSIM or roaming: which is more cost-effective?

-Is there Wi-Fi at Cairo Airport to install the eSIM?
+Is there Wi-Fi at Cairo airport to install the eSIM?

 Does the Egypt eSIM also work in Luxor and the Red Sea?